African Fat-Tailed Gecko Care Page

 Branches, logs, and cork bark are excellent for varying the terrain and giving your AFT things to climb on/in.
 If you collect wood from outside, give it a good scrub and soak in a disinfectant compatible with porous surfaces, such as Clean Break or F10SC &/or bake in the oven at 250°F for about an hour.

-There aren't a lot of plants in African fat-tailed geckos’ natural environment, but if you want to add more coverage and enhance the aesthetic with plants, great!
+Plants are a great way to add more coverage and enhance the appearance of a naturalistic enclosure!
 Make sure to wash artificial plants before using.
 Any live plants should be nontoxic and suited to a dry environment.
-If you have live plants, consider installing a 6500K daylight lamp to help them grow and flourish.
+If you have live plants, consider installing a 6500K fluorescent or LED daylight lamp to help them grow and flourish.

 Geckos should have access to a small dish or bottle cap of calcium without D3 that they can lick, allowing them to self-regulate their calcium intake between feedings, if needed.